nameless-and-blameless/TAG/POW/HVCC/README.md

 7. Calvary Baptist Church, Lexington, Kentucky

 While the orchestrators' motives remain undisclosed, it is evident that halting this genocide requires direct intervention from the Creator.
 As part of this intervention, the Creator has entrusted His servants with details of these atrocities, which are either closely held or classified, for dissemination to the general public.

+One possible motive behind these attacks is to eliminate anyone who knows Kelvin Williams or his family, thus disassociating him from the atrocities that occurred on his family's farmland in the unincorporated city of Sandy Hook, Tennessee.
+This motive underscores the ruthless nature of the perpetrators, who are willing to commit heinous acts to erase any connections to their crimes.